SUMMER SCHOOL OF WATER

 Elina Bennetsen BSc, MSc is a Belgian environmental engineer, facilitator and citizen mobiliser based in Ghent.
 She works as a water policy officer in Flanders and is finishing her PhD in water management.
 She is involved in a diversity of activism, citizen action and educational projects.
 She is one of the founding members of YAKU, a Ghent-based organisation promoting swimming in rivers and she is the Chair of Ghent’s Milieufront, a grass roots movement in Ghent.

-Rafaela Scheiffer BSc, MSc studied Biological and Holistic Sciences and is Project Coordinator/Youth and Community Engagement at The Flow Partnership.
+Rafaela Scheiffer BSc, MSc studied Biological and Holistic Sciences and is originally from Brazil.
 She is interested in Participatory and Community-driven Science, as well as education for a new water paradigm.

 13.00 - 14.00: Lunch Break